Cardiology

 Consultative Cardiology

-Active consult services at each of the three teaching hospitals permit trainees to be involved in the care of patients with an extraordinary diversity of cardiovascular diseases.
-Fellows supervise the activities of house staff in conjunction with senior cardiology faculty.
-Special experiences also are available in postoperative management of patients undergoing cardiac surgery, cardiac rehabilitation, and pediatric cardiology.
+Active consult services at Parkland Hospital and Clements University Hospital involve trainees in the care of patients with an extraordinary diversity of cardiovascular diseases.
+Clements is home to one of the nation’s largest pulmonary hypertension programs, along with active transplant programs for liver, lung, kidney and bone marrow.
+Fellows have the opportunity to combine forces with other specialties to provide care to highly complex patients.
+Special experiences also are available in postoperative management of patients undergoing cardiac surgery, cardiac rehabilitation, and pediatric cardiology treatment.

 Congestive Heart Failure and Cardiac Transplantation